turingschool/try-turing/fe-weekend/intro-to-css/index.md

 ## Other Commonly Used Properties

-There are <a href="https://css-tricks.com/how-many-css-properties-are-there/" target="blank">520 properties</a> available in the CSS language.
+There are <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#index" target="blank">500+ properties</a> available in the CSS language.
 It is unlikely that any developer knows every single one.
 But, there are many commonly used properties that folks who write CSS with some regularity will come to memorize.

 Here are a few great places to start:
 - <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/font-size/" target="blank"><b>font-size</b></a>: this property expects a value with a unit; today we'll introduce `px` (pixels) and `%` (percent).
 Example declaration: `font-size: 100px;`
 - <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/border" target="blank"><b>border</b></a>: accepts 3 pieces of information: the width of the line, the style of the line, and the color.
 Example declaration: `border: 2px solid #401AA5;`
 - <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/height" target="blank"><b>height</b></a> & <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/width" target="blank"><b>width</b></a>: each of these properties needs a value with a unit.
 We recommend starting with pixels.
 Example declaration: `height: 200px;`
+- <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference#common_css_properties_reference" target="blank"><b>the most common CSS properties</b></a>: this reference from MDN lists the most common CSS properties and is a good place to start looking for other interesting things to try!

 <div class="try-it-new">
   <h3>Try It: Exploring CSS</h3>